-The colon and rectum are both part of the large intestine, which is sometimes called the bowel.
+The colon and rectum are both part of the large intestine. which is sometimes called the bowel.
 Cancers of both organs are often grouped together as colorectal cancer.

-Caring for your colon and rectum could save your life.
-Colorectal cancer often develops slowly over several years.
-It typically starts as a small abnormal growth on the inner lining of the colon or rectum called a polyp.
-Some polyps can eventually grow into cancer.
+Colorectal cancer often grows slowly over several years.
+It usually starts as a small abnormal growth, called a polyp, on the inner lining of the colon or rectum.
+Some polyps can become cancer.